 There was an interesting article written by Charlie Swinbourne.
 He is the Editor of the most popular deaf blog drawing parallels between social distancing and the experiences of deaf people. https://limpingchicken.com/2020/03/19/charlie-swinbourne-social-distancing-and-the-deaf-experience-have-a-lot-in-common/.

-In this blog post, Charlie explained “I’m not alone in expressing these kinds of thoughts.
+In this blog post, Charlie explained, “I’m not alone in expressing these kinds of thoughts.
 Disabled writers I know have said that they’re often prevented from going to events, such as Theatre performances, because of access barriers, so the current situation is nothing new to them.”

-He went on to say that this may allow hearing people to gain an understanding of the isolation that can come from being deaf.
+He went on to say that this may allow hearing people gain an understanding of the isolation that can come from being deaf.

-On discussion of the current pandemic, she reflected on what this has been like in her current job.
+On the discussion of the current pandemic, she reflected on what this has been like in her current job.
 And then compared this to what it could have been like in previous roles.
 It was clear that a good team makes all the difference for a deaf person.
-With her previous office-based roles, she commented: “If it was my last workplace then I would have experienced increased anxiety as I already felt isolated by the team”.
+With her previous office-based roles, she commented: “If it was my last workplace, then I would have experienced increased anxiety as I already felt isolated by the team”.